WHAT AM I WRITING NOW?

 Plenty.
 When I started at the Montreal Gazette I wrote a showbiz gossip column.
 I covered the Academy Awards 13 years in a row and figured that was enough.
 Then I became the society editor and ate way too much.
 Finally I wrote a weekly political column back in the day people actually thought that Quebec might separate from Canada and become an independent country.

 My co-host on my first day at CJAD Radio was former Canadian prime minister Kim Campbell.
 Oh yes, I then went on to have my own highly-rated radio talk show for more than 20 years.

 On my last day at CJAD on Dec.
-13 2017, the station threw me a spectacular goodbye bash fuelled with martinis and delightful messages from everyone from Green Party leader Elizabeth May and Quebec Premier Philippe Couillard to comedian Gilbert Gottfried.
+13 2017, the station threw me a spectacular goodbye bash fueled with martinis and delightful messages from everyone from Green Party leader Elizabeth May and Quebec Premier Philippe Couillard to comedian Gilbert Gottfried. thirteen

 DID I WIN ANY PRIZES?

 Yes I once won a door prize at a Chabad synagogue raffle.
 I also won a Talk Radio award from Alliance Quebec and the Golden Ribbon Award presented by the Canadian Association of Broadcasters.